hotwired/stimulus-site/_handbook/05_working_with_external_resources.md

 In this chapter we'll learn how to populate parts of a page asynchronously by loading and inserting remote fragments of HTML.
 We use this technique in Basecamp to keep our initial page loads fast, and to keep our views free of user-specific content so they can be cached most effectively.

+We're going to build a general purpose controller that populates its element with HTML fetched from the server, and we'll use it to load a list of unread messages like you'd see in an email inbox.
 Start by adding the controller's markup to `public/index.html`:

 ```html
 <div data-controller="content-loader"
      data-content-loader-url="/messages.html"></div>
 ```

-Then add a new `public/messages.html` file with a snippet of HTML.
-In a real application you'd load dynamically generated HTML from your server, but for demonstration purposes we'll use static content:
+Then create a new `public/messages.html` file with the HTML for our message list.
+In a real application you'd generate this HTML dynamically on the server, but for demonstration purposes we'll just use a static file:

 ```html
 <ol>